Mr-Kumar-Abhishek/brain-beats-blog/_posts/2016-06-11-how-to-properly-maintain-local-clones-of-git-repositories-in-linux.md

 </code>
 </pre>

-Here you could mount you partition file.
-I have kept the partion file in `home` directory (where all the sfs, personal save file and all the other files of Puppy Linux are kept), so my mount command would look something like this:
+<p>Here you could mount you partition file.
+I have kept the partion file in `home` directory (where all the sfs, personal save file and all the other files of Puppy Linux are kept), so my mount command would look something like this:</p>

 <pre>
 <code>